-On December 5, 2023, the City conducted two in-person technical workshops for agencies interested in applying for CDBG funds, which was also made available to the public to weigh in and comment on the needs, action for affirmatively furthering fair housing, review of program performance, and the development of proposed CDBG activities for the annual action plan.
-On February 13, 2024, the City's Finance Committee conducted a public meeting to prepare a CDBG funding recommendation to the City Council.
-The City published a notice in the local newspaper, which has a general circulation within the City, that the 2024-2025 Annual Action Plan is available for public review and comment.
-A public hearing was held on April 23, 2024.
-The stakeholders, who were notified for each hearing, are included in Section AP-10 of this Action Plan.
+On December 2, 2024, the City conducted two in-person technical workshops for agencies interested in applying for CDBG funds, which was also made available to the public to weigh in and comment on the needs, action for affirmatively furthering fair housing, review of program performance, and the development of proposed CDBG activities for the annual action plan.
+On

+February 25, 2025, the City's Finance Committee conducted a public meeting to prepare a CDBG funding recommendation to the City Council.
+The City published a notice in the local newspaper, which has a general circulation within the City, that the 2025-2026 Annual Action Plan is available for public review and comment.
+A public hearing was held on April 22, 2025.
+The stakeholders, who were notified of each hearing, are included in Section AP-10 of this Action Plan.